How to Install Rust on Linux Mint 22 and 21

 If your account still needs administrative access, create and add users to sudoers on Linux Mint before continuing.

-Next, install the packages rustup and many native crates rely on.
+Next, install the packages that the rustup installer and many native crates rely on.
 On a typical Mint desktop, the curl command is often already there, but install GCC on Linux Mint and add pkg-config support before you start compiling crates that depend on system libraries.

 sudo apt install curl build-essential pkg-config